Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Theoretical Analysis

 \subsection{Extension to Multi-modal Grounding}

-The intuition behind this setting is: in image-grounded or dialogue models, semantic grounding depends on multiple modalities — e.g., text, image or video, dialog or audio-history etc. and the RKHS is then extended to a multi-modal product kernel space.
+The intuition behind this setting of multimodality is: in image-grounded or dialogue models, semantic grounding depends on multiple modalities — e.g., text, image or video, dialog or audio-history etc. and the RKHS is then extended to a multi-modal product kernel space.
+In multi-modal settings, where the LLM outputs involve textual ($T$), visual ($V$), audio ($A$) modalities, we define a joint output space \((\mathcal{X})\) embedded into a composite RKHS \((\mathcal{H})\) equipped with a product kernel \((K)\) between two distinct points (i.e., outputs) \(\forall(x_{1}\neq x_{2})\in \mathcal{X}\) as